-He was born in Franklin, Indiana (32 years ago, to be exact) and attended Butler University.
+He was born in Franklin, Ind.
+(32 years ago, to be exact) and attended Butler University.
 He majored in finance, enjoyed time as the class president and competed in cross country.
-After graduating, Snyder became a wealth advisor, participated in the Stanley K. Lacy Executive Leadership Series, served the Johnson County Community Foundation, the Bloomington Hospital Foundation and the Franklin Community Schools Education Foundation and even served as an At Large Johnson County Councilor.
+After graduating, Snyder became a wealth advisor, participated in the Stanley K. Lacy Executive Leadership Series, served the Johnson County Community Foundation, the Bloomington Hospital Foundation and the Franklin Community Schools Education Foundation and even served as an at-large Johnson County councilor.
 On the surface, his work may seem like a dichotomy: wealth advising for the family business and heavy service work.
-But his approach to his work is driven by one specific priority -- the importance of service to others he has carried since his youth.
+But his approach to his work is driven by one specific priority – the importance of service to others he has carried since his youth.

 As a young professional, Snyder’s approach to wealth advising is informed by the ethics that became ingrained in his youth.
 “The money will come,” he said.
 “But I feel a sense of duty to the tradition of families, honesty and integrity.
 I make a point to bring up charitable giving as an option in my discussions with clients.
 I might be talking myself out of business, but it’s the right thing to do.”